oracle-livelabs/apex/apex-workflows/add-human-tasks/4-add-human-tasks.md

   ![Creating Task Definition](./images/create-task-definition.png " ")

-5. In the Task Definition page, notice that the Task Details Page Number is empty.
+5. Under **Settings** notice that the Task Details Page Number is empty.
 Click **Create Task Details Page** button to generate the details page for this task.

   You get a popup dialog asking if the next available page number should be used.
 Click **OK**.